GustafEnebog/project-2/README.md

 ### Bugs
 + Fixed bugs:
   + The most evil and headachy (if that is a word) bug of the project was the drawing overflowing the canvas boundary.
 The bug fix was to not only set the canvas width="320" height="569" in the CSS-file but also directly in the canvas element in the html-file.
 The solution came as a result of determining that all the plot coordinates where correct using dev-tools (see below compilation of error elimination).
 The deceptiveness of this bug was that canvas seem to be working with two different sizes, yet dev tools was showing only one of these.
+  + Drawing not generated until first input change.
+Solved by placing a function call to "funcForEvent" function at end of javascript-file

 ![unsolved bug drawing overflow of canvas boundaries](assets/images/unsolved-bug-wing-overflow.jpg)

 + Remaining bugs:
   + The drawing coordinates are erroneous () for sweep angle, Δ of 0 which is why this angle is taken out of the allowed input range the sweep angle, Δ. For this reason the negative sweep angle, Δ unfortunately also becomes unavailable despite being in full working order.
 The sourse of this error probably lies in the calulation of the sweep and that the if-statement throws it out when the sweep angle is zero.
 Note however that tan(0) = 0.
   + Below image shows (on the inner wing panel on top) that negative sweep angles is perfectly possible thanks to the getNegXCompFactor function.
+  + Help tooltip is covering input area above breakpoint (for larger devices).
+I can have moved the tootip to the left but then it would not have been visible below the breakpoint (for small devices)
+  + Alert message appears a twise (nagging!)instead of one time when inputting delta values above 60.
+  + Minor styling issues in input/output area such as the positioning of the dark mode button and to much space between the input fields.

 ![negative x values](assets/images/compensate-neg-x-values.jpg)